What is skin?

 Shaklee skin care products for combination skin What is Skin?

-When most of us think of bodily organs, what comes to mind most often are the heart, lungs and brain but NOT commonly the skin.
+When most of us think of bodily organs, what comes to mind most often are the heart, lungs, and brain but NOT commonly the skin.
 Like these organs, and others inside the body, skin is made up of different types of tissues, which, in turn, are made up of cells.

 Similar in function to the roof of a house, our skin plays an important role in protecting our bodies.
 It also keeps bodily fluids inside, while, carefully controlling the release of waste products from the body.
 It helps keep our internal body parts safe from the potentially harmful effects of the environment including the sun, light and bacteria and affords some protection from injury from external objects and events.

-If you were to look at a cross-section of skin, you'd see that skin consists of 3 different layers: the epidermis, the dermis and the hypodermis or subcutis layer.
+If you were to look at a cross-section of skin, you'd see that skin consists of 3 layers: the epidermis, the dermis and the hypodermis or subcutis layer.
 Let's take a closer look at each.

 Epidermis